dev-francesca-mazzeo/E-commerceApp/README.md

 3. Save the `application.properties` file after making these changes.

-## Security
+## Security and Authentication

-The application utilizes Spring Security for authentication and authorization management.
-Security configurations are defined in the `SecurityConfig` class.
+The application uses Spring Security for authentication and authorization management.
+It also includes refresh token support for secure authentication.

 ## Main Features